-And finally I made a lovely, LOVELY Strawberry Pistachio Crumble for my family to enjoy after dinner.
+And finally I make a lovely Fresh Strawberry Pistachio Crumble for my family to enjoy after dinner.

 There are many varieties of baked fruit desserts.
 Most of them, at one point or another, have been mistaken for “cobbler.”
 Variations and names tend to be regional.
 If you like to bake, it’s worth getting familiar with them.

 Today I’m serving you a crumble, named for it’s crumbled oat top.
-I personally prefer crumbles to most other types of “cobbler”, because of texture and the way the topping breaks apart when you spoon it out into a bowls.
+I personally prefer crumbles to most other types of “cobbler” because of its texture and the way the topping breaks apart when you spoon it out into bowls.

 For the top I’ve combined a simple oat, flour and butter mixture with chopped roasted pistachios.
 The salty nutty essence of the pistachios is a great way to balance out the acidity of the strawberry filling.